valterkraemer/rollup-plugin-syntax-highlight/README.md

 # rollup-plugin-syntax-highlight

 Import code as syntax highlighted HTML using Rollup or Vite.
+Code will be highlighted during build time.

 [packages/rollup-plugin-syntax-highlight](packages/rollup-plugin-syntax-highlight) import code as syntax highlighted HTML.